 Mandatory Reporter: Refers to an individual who is obligated to report any knowledge they may have of Sex/Gender Discrimination and Sexual Misconduct.
 Rhodes College defines all faculty and staff as mandatory reporters except certain “confidential resources” staff.
-(See Section XIII in the policy.)
+(See Section VIII above.)
 The only students who are designated as Mandatory Reporters are Resident Assistants and members of the Peer Advocate Center.

 Non-Consensual Sexual Contact: See Sexual Misconduct below, Subsection C.

 Non-Consensual Sexual Penetration: See Sexual Misconduct below, Subsection D.

 Preponderance of Evidence: Refers to the standard by which it is determined at a hearing whether or not a violation of this policy has occurred, and means that an act of sex discrimination is “more likely than not” to have occurred.
 This standard applies for all claims of sex discrimination, including sexual harassment and sexual violence.